andreiolaru-ro/FLASH-MAS/Test_on_your_device.md

 So, we will build a simple APK debug build: <br>
 `gradlew assembleDebug` <br>

 This creates an APK named `app-debug.apk` in `FLASH-MAS\android-deployment\app\build\outputs\apk\debug` directory.
 The file is already signed with the debug key and aligned with zipalign, so you can immediately install it on a device.
+[1]

 # Linux

+On Linux environment, the steps are similar.
+For 64-bit machines, you will need aditional libraries.
+More info at [2].
+You can access the FLASH-MAS repository in a similar method as described for Windows.
+Regarding the build of the APK, the steps are identical.

 # References